447group4/Database/README.md

 ## Maryland DB

 **Maryland_DB.sql**:
+Contains:

-Contains the population denisty for all counties in Maryland, and groups the population into the 8 Congressional districts.
+- Population denisty for all counties in Maryland, and groups the population into the 8 Congressional districts.
-Contains the latitude/longitude points for all counties in Maryland, and coordinate points for the border of Maryland.
+- Latitude/longitude points for all counties in Maryland, and coordinate points for the border of Maryland.

 **Maryland_Counties_Population.sql**: